“They wait to plead their case…”

 - Watch a video featuring John Legend and CIS students on the P&G myGive Facebook page.
 When you watch, P&G will make an additional 25¢ donation to CIS (up to $10,000).
 How easy is that?

 In any event, I hope that you will do one (or both) of the above.
-Let’s all do our little bit to help all kids shine!If you enjoyed this post, then please consider sharing it with your friends.
-Also, don't forget to sign up for my email newsletter so that you don't miss future updates.
+Let’s all do our little bit to help all kids shine!If you enjoyed this post, please forward it to a friend or tell them to sign up here.
 Thanks!